 Not until 1797 did Neapolitans throw away all pretence of peace with France, and Queen Carolina begged the return of the English fleet that might help turn the French army that had advanced as far as Rome.

 A fleet was hurriedly assembled and command given to Nelson, who quickly gave chase to the French fleet.
 The pursuit was long and it was not until the night of 1 August 1798 that the fleets fought off the coast of Alexandria with the English winning a resounding victory in what is now known as the Battle of the Nile.

 On 22 September a victorious Vanguard brought a wounded and exhausted Nelson to a hero's welcome in Naples.
 He passed his fortieth birthday being nursed to health by Lady Hamilton.
 Meanwhile, the Neapolitan army undertook to march against Rome.
 The attack was immediately successful but the expected help from the Austrians did not materialize and the French army quickly re-organized to push the Neapolitans back to Caserta after just one week of occupation.
 Under the threat of invasion the decision was taken to evacuate the royal family to Palermo and Nelson offered the services of the two English ships which lay at anchor in the bay.
 The evacuation was complicated by the huge amounts of baggage and the degree of secrecy under which the operation had to be carried out for fear that the passionately devoted and patriotic population might prevent their king from leaving.
 Lady Hamilton's role was to organize the packaging and stowing of the Royal Family's valuables and possessions.
 Sir William was taken up with the packing of his vases.
 Everything had to be done with an air of "normality".

-sail on 23 December 1798, angering Naples and a
+finally set sail on 23 December 1798, angering Naples

 Caracciolo who had expected to take charge of